 February 2011 (Voting ends at 1 p.m.
 Dec.
 18)

 A house fire broke out in an upstairs bedroom at 125 N. Charles St. around 5:13 p.m.
 Tuesday and caused around $100,000 worth of damage to the house, Battalion Chief Dick Neustaedter said.

 No injuries were reported during the fire, which brought a response from four of the five fire stations.

 The downtown businesses surrounding People’s Park are devastated over the fire and want to help out owners Dan and Jim Taylor bounce back, said Lynn Gaffey, owner of neighboring Almont Gallery.

 “We will all be there to help them to do what we can,” she said.
 “We are a real family orientated community down here.”

-Block after block, dozens of people stumbled through knee-deep snow with shovels and snowblowers attempting to clear the massive amount of snow.
+Block after block, dozens of people stumbled through knee-deep snow with shovels and snowblowers attempting to clear the

 As expected, while the adults diligently worked to clear walking paths, children enjoyed the snow day in the best way possible, playing in the snow.

 A woman reported to the at 5:38 p.m.
 Saturday that she was walking down the street when a male passenger in a passing vehicle “mooned” her at West Newhall and South West avenues.